Josh9182/Excel-Tips-and-Tricks/README.md

 # Excel-Tips-and-Tricks
 This a compilation of the most commonly used functions and tricks used frequently to make data analysis just a little bit easier!
 ## Logical Operation Functions "IF()"
+"IF()" is one of the single most important function that can be used in data analysis.
+As a solitary function "IF()" providers true or false statments with the user being able to manipulate the text result if either true or false.
+Several functions can be used with "IF()" whether it be its own function (SUMIF()) or a manual combination IF(COUNTIF()).

 Functions that include the "IF()" function allow the user to check the conditions of a formula with more detail.
 In the example below it will be shown through "AVERAGEIF()", however every "IF()" function is the exact same format besides the function type.